skald1311/Sorting-Visualizer/README.md

 ![image](https://user-images.githubusercontent.com/84189062/230750407-6e9c4955-dc10-4f5d-afb7-cb33360ff7ec.png)

-If you're interested in why I used pygame or my development process in general, you can check out my journal.txt, which is my journal throughout this project showcasing my thought process and the failed attempts.
+If you are curious about the reasons behind my usage of pygame or my overall development approach, you may refer to my journal.txt.
+This journal documents my progression throughout the project, including my reasoning and failed attempts.